The St. Johns River

 Regions of the St. Johns River

-- Upper Basin (Headwaters to Lake Monroe)
+- Upper Basin (Headwaters to around Lake Monroe)

 - Middle Basin (Lake Monroe to Lake George)